-Over the past 20 years, the development of the center-fill planter has allowed producers to become more efficient by decreasing fill times.
-Consequently, this has led to more concentrated weight on the center of the machine.
-With mother nature trying to shorten planting windows each year, the industry continues to look for ways to reduce the compaction issue.
-There are many ways to fight against compaction, such as using IF or VF tires, installing tire pressure control systems, or converting to tracks.
+Over the past twenty years, the development of the center-fill planter has allowed producers to become more efficient by decreasing fill times.
+Consequently, this advancement has led to an increased concentration of weight on the center of the machine.
+With Mother Nature trying to shorten planting windows each year, the industry continues to look for ways to reduce the compaction issue.
+There are many ways to fight against compaction, such as using IF or VF tires, installing tire-pressure control systems, or converting to tracks.
 While helpful, these methods can be very expensive.
-LDM's Frame Weight Distribution kits (FWD) are one of the best solutions available.
+LDM's Frame Weight Distribution (FWD) kits are one of the best solutions available.

 LOW PRICE & LASTING VALUE

 Most customers find that our FWD kits provide more bang for the buck than any other compaction management solution.
 The overall cost is very low compared to other solutions.
 Our kits can be installed on your existing machine and do not require trading machines, which can be extremely expensive in today’s market.